makeitworkpress/waterfall/README.md

 # waterfall
-An Elaborate and Extended Wordpress Theming Framework, with support for WooCommerce.
+An elaborate WordPress Theme and Framework with incredible possibilities for extending, with support for WooCommerce.

 ## Installation
 Download the ZIP file for the master file, rename it to waterfall and upload it to your WordPress themes directory in your WordPress install.